 Easy Cardboard Box Car for Toddlers and Preschoolers

-It's easy to make a cardboard box car for kids' pretend play.
-Toddlers and preschoolers can help with the construction and have fun taking 'road trips' with their friends.
+Transform a large cardboard box into a car for kids pretend play.
+This simple roadster is easy to make with recyclables.
+Toddlers and preschoolers can help with the construction, then have fun taking 'road trips' with their friends.

 This post contains affiliate links.
 Privacy and Disclosure

-Role playing everyday activities such as driving in a car has lots of benefits for kids, supporting social, cognitive and language development.
+Pretend play in everyday activities has lots of benefits for kids, supporting social, cognitive and language development.

 - Language: talking about things you see or do on a road trip

-Learn more about how these learning experiences are included in the activity at the end of the post.
+Learn more about how STEAM is realized in this activity at the end of the post.

 Supplies for a cardboard box car

 The size of the roadster will depend on the size of box you have available.
 The instructions in this tutorial are for a long shallow box, but they can be adapted to any box.
 See ideas for using a square box at the end of the post.

 You could use shelf liner in place of fabric for the covering, either self-adhesive or non adhesive.

 White glue will work for this project but a glue gun may be more effective in the long run.
 You'll want to use a glue gun with care when kids are nearby.